 <filter-mapping> <filter-name>jfinal</filter-name> <url-pattern>/*</url-pattern> </filter-mapping>

-The UserConfig.java file configures the routing, plug-in, and database connection information of the application.
+The UserConfig.java file is used to configure the routing, plugins, database connections, and other related information of an application.

 import com.alibaba.druid.filter.stat.StatFilter; import com.alibaba.druid.util.JdbcConstants; import com.alibaba.druid.wall.WallFilter; import com.jfinal.config.*; import com.jfinal.kit.PropKit; import com.jfinal.plugin.activerecord.ActiveRecordPlugin; import com.jfinal.plugin.activerecord.Db; import com.jfinal.plugin.activerecord.dialect.OracleDialect; import com.jfinal.plugin.druid.DruidPlugin; import com.jfinal.template.Engine; import com.oceanbase.testjfinal.controller.UserController; import com.oceanbase.testjfinal.pojo.User;Define the

-configConstantmethod.Use this method to configure constants of the JFinal framework and use
+configConstantmethod.This method is used to configure constants of the JFinal framework.
+It uses the

 @Override public void configConstant(Constants constants) { PropKit.use("config.properties"); }Define the

-configRoutemethod.Use this method to configure route mappings.
-Call the
+configRoutemethod.This method is used to configure route mappings.
+It uses the

 @Override public void configRoute(Routes routes) { routes.add("/hello", UserController.class, "/"); }Define the

-configEnginemethod.Use this method to configure the template engine.
+configEnginemethod.This method is used to configure a template engine.

 @Override public void configEngine(Engine engine) { }Define the